Mathics3/mathics-development-guide/docs/extending/developing-code/extending/documentation-markup.rst

 Title
 ------

-We can use use pymathics.graph as an example to compare against.
+We can use use ``pymathics.graph`` as an example to compare against.

-If there is a wikipedia entry that goes first.
-See AdjacencyList for an example.
+If there is a Wikipedia entry that goes first.
+See ``AdjacencyList`` for an example.

 It may be that only a part of the Wikipedia entry is available.
 Fill in other text outside of the URL.
-See DirectedEdge for an example.
+See ``DirectedEdge`` for an example.

-If there is no wikipedia mention, it is okay to give some free title.
+If there is no Wikipedia mention, it is okay to give some free title.
 EdgeDelete is an example.

-Or you can omit the title altogether. `RandomGraph` is an Example.
+Or you can omit the title altogether. ``RandomGraph`` is an example.

 In general we go with the Wikipedia name rather than the WMA for the title.
-And this includes symbolic parameter names.
-CompleteKaryTree is an example.
+And this includes symbolic parameter names. ``CompleteKaryTree`` is an example.

-When the only thing we have is a WMA link we add "link" to the title.
-EdgeList is an example .
+When the only thing we have is a WMA link we add "link" to the title. ``EdgeList`` is an example .

-Remember that line breaks are significant. `\` can be used to wrap a long line.
+Remember that line breaks are significant. ``\`` can be used to wrap a long line.
-Start the url name on a new line after `<url>`.
+Start the url name on a new line after ``<url>``.
 For example:

 ```
 <url>